 These irons feel great and offer superb forgiveness even when you miss the sweet spot.
 If you struggle with a fade/slice you will love the high, draw-bias flight these irons produce.

 Next, in our roundup of the most forgiving irons we have the Cleveland Launcher HB Irons.
 The Cleveland HB irons are made entirely of hybrid heads.
-The hybrid head size does get progressively smaller as you move towards the short irons and wedges, but all have a hybrid club head look and feel.
+The hybrid head size does get progressively smaller as you move towards the short irons and wedges, but every iron has a hybrid clubhead look and feel.

-This is not a negative, however in my humble opinion, most golfers would be better off with the middle-ground of the TaylorMade Sim Max OS Irons or Cobra F-Max irons, rather than the full-out forgiveness offered by these irons.
+This is not a negative, however, in my humble opinion, most golfers would be better off with the middle-ground of the TaylorMade Stealth Irons or the Cobra F-Max irons rather than the full-out projectile forgiveness offered by these irons.

 That being said, these irons hit the ball seriously high – if you struggle to get enough height with your iron shots and you want a lot of forgiveness these are ideal.